Kamalsalimidi/Full-Stack-Web-Developer/Front-end web development/CSS/README.md

   i.e can be used in single line follows same order as in above sequence

       example : `background: #ffffff url("img_tree.png") no-repeat right top`

-** Different assign values can be used colour's **

-- colour
-- RGB
-- HEX
-- HSL

 - Borders